whitew1994WW/interview-ai-exercise/features_and_improvements.md

 My focus for my time during this excercise was on the RAG & chat testing approach.
 The reason for this is that without evaluation, it is difficult to know/understand where bottlenecks are and where time should be spent on improvement.

+The eval system was built with the UI as the main point of interaction.
+The reason for this is that it is easier to inspect and understand results in a visual way, especially at this stage in a project where it is mostly PoC and there is high potential for change to the evaluation/chat system.

+The UI code written is mostly throwaway code (little time spent tidying it up), as it will never be production code, and will mostly be used for debugging and development.

 So far in this excercise I have:

 - Loaded in the json schemas